-The Gergeti Trinity Church is Georgia’s most iconic church, located on the hilltop with the backdrop of the Kazbek Mountain.
-This is the most photographed and landmark Orthodox church of the country.
-Built in 14th century, the Gergeti Trinity Church is the top tourist attraction in Kazbegi.
+The Gergeti Trinity Church is Georgia’s most iconic church, located on the hilltop with the backdrop of Kazbek Mountain.
+This is the most photographed and landmark Orthodox church in the country.
+Built in the 14th century, the Gergeti Trinity Church is the top tourist attraction in Kazbegi.

-The frescoes from 17th and 18th century on the wall, mostly destroyed in fire, are something I found quite fascinating to look at.
+The frescoes from the 17th and 18th centuries on the wall mostly destroyed in a fire are something I found quite fascinating to look at.
 Roughly 66 km north of Tbilisi, Ananuri Fortress historically belonged to the Eristavis (Dukes) of Aragvi.
 Overlooking the Zhinvali Reservoir, this fortress is now one of the most popular tourist spots on the military highway.

 There is a flea market next to the fortress from where you can buy souvenirs.
-Don’t forget to buy some strange looking big Georgian caps.
-It has quite an amazing look and feel to it.
+Don’t forget to buy some strange-looking big Georgian caps.
+It has quite an amazing look and feels to it.

-It is a must stopover on your way to Kazbegi town.
+It is a must-stopover on your way to Kazbegi town.
 The Russia–Georgia Friendship Monument was built in 1983 to celebrate the bicentennial of the Treaty of Georgievsk between Russia and Georgia.
-Located on the Georgian Military Road, between the Jvari pass and the ski resort town of Gudauri, the monument is a striking structure which can’t be missed.
+Located on the Georgian Military Road, between the Jvari pass and the ski resort town of Gudauri, the monument is a striking structure that can’t be missed.

-The large round stone and concrete shaped platform overlooks the giant Caucasus Mountains and the Devil’s Valley.
+The large round stone and concrete-shaped platform overlook the giant Caucasus Mountains and the Devil’s Valley.
 The wall of the monument depicts scenes of Georgian and Russian history.
-This is a great viewing platform which pans around the valley and the mountains.
+This is a great viewing platform that pans around the valley and the mountains.

-I had gone during winter and the snow laden landscape and White Mountains looked absolutely stunning from the Friendship Monument.
+I had gone during winter and the snow-laden landscape and the White Mountains looked absolutely stunning from the Friendship Monument.

 There are small shops selling local Georgian snacks to tourists.
-If you are travelling during the winter months, don’t forget to cover yourself with layers of woolens, boots, cap and gloves, since the temperature near the Jvari pass is freezing cold.
+If you are traveling during the winter months, don’t forget to cover yourself with layers of woolens, boots, caps, and gloves, since the temperature near the Jvari pass is freezing cold.

 Gudauri Ski Resort

-If you are a skier, spending a few days at Gudauri ski resort is mandatory.
-Located at Kazbegi region of Georgia, 120 km from Tbilisi, the resort has been a favorite among skiers.
-The exceptional landscapes of Caucasus Mountains, sun-kissed slopes, high-altitude Mountains, and the snow laden surroundings, give you enough reasons to holiday at the Gudauri Ski Resort.
+If you are a skier, spending a few days at the Gudauri ski resort is mandatory.
+Located in the Kazbegi region of Georgia, 120 km from Tbilisi, the resort has been a favorite among skiers.
+The exceptional landscapes of the Caucasus Mountains, sun-kissed slopes, high-altitude Mountains, and snow-capped surroundings, give you enough reasons to holiday at the Gudauri Ski Resort.
 The resort is open from December to April.